Efficiency

 Requirements:

-• All data must be first moved to shared memory.
+- All data must be first moved to shared memory.

-• Only read each cell in a and b once.
+- Only read each cell in

-• Only write to global memory once per kernel.
+once. - Only write to global memory once per kernel.

 Compute